usc-isi-i2/dsbox-profiling/README.md

     },
-    "num_integer": "the number of cell that it contains integer", "num_decimal": "the number of cell that it contains decimal", "num_distinct_values": "the number of distinct values (consider the content in a cell as a value)", "num_distinct_tokens": "same as num_distinct_values, but consider each token as a value", "frequent-entries": {
+    "num_integer": "the number of cell that it contains integer", "num_decimal": "the number of cell that it contains decimal", "num_distinct_values": "the number of distinct values (consider the content in a cell as a value), ignore the missing value", "ratio_distinct_values": "num_distinct_values/num_rows, for num_rows, also ignore the missing value", "num_distinct_tokens": "same as num_distinct_values, but consider each token as a value, ignore the missing value", "ratio_distinct_tokens": "num_distinct_tokens/num_all_tokens, ignore the missing value",
+    "frequent-entries": {
       "most_common_values": {
         "value-1": "count 1",